pennane/bachelors-thesis/code/pragmatic_fp_questions.md

 ## Background

 I'm working on my bachelor's thesis at Metropolia UAS in Helsinki, Finland, for a degree in ICT.
-I love fp, but have faced so much backlash and claims of being too clever.
+I love fp, but have faced much backlash and claims of being too clever.
 I'm trying to find ways to incorporate fp into non-fp worlds without making people angry!

-The working name for the thesis "Evaluating the Pragmatic Application of Functional Programming", which will be released in Finnish only.
+The working name for the thesis is "Evaluating the Pragmatic Application of Functional Programming", which will be released in Finnish only.

 Any way, my main interest lies in language-agnostic FP principles that can be blended into non-FP code without relying on heavyweight FP libraries that conflict with the language’s native syntax (mainly js/ts in this case)

+(I've sensed that big chiefs in the field enjoy the idea of declarative and functional code.
+As an anecdote, a long standing oop advocate, Christopher Okhravi, was writing a book about OOP but had to start over once realizing that "fp is the obvious way to go")

 #### About reduce